 The Pueblo Grande Museum and Archaeology Park has an archaeology program for kids, which is held once a month from October to April.
 The museum also offers the Hohokam Experience summer program (July thru August, ages 3-12).
 Ages 3 to 6 participate in storytelling programs and ages 7 to 12 participate in weekly program topics such as American Indian people, the Southwest, plants and animals of the desert.
 Visit the website: http://phoenix.gov/recreation/arts/museums/pueblo/index.html or call the office (602) 495-0901.

 The Arizona Museum of Natural History, formerly known as the Mesa Southwest Museum, features permanent and changing exhibitions on Arizona and the southwest, from dinosaurs to conquistadors and the old west to the space age.
-For more information, call 480-644-2230 or visit the website: http://www.azmnh.org/.
+For more information, call 480-644-2230 or visit the website at http://www.azmnh.org/.